redoxwarfare/goldieseeker/README.md

 * ss - Salmonid Smokeyard

 ### How to Use
 You can install goldieseeker with pip using the command `pip install goldieseeker`, then run `gseek [map_id]` using one of the above map IDs.
 Run `gseek --help` to see all the other options and features.
-For more customization, you can edit the files in the maps folder.
+For more customization, you can edit the files in the `goldieseeker/maps` folder.
+(This should be located wherever you installed the package.)

 Requires Python 3.6 or higher.

 More extensive documentation coming soon... hopefully?